 Yes, we hope you do.
 The camera operator will follow the action and focus on the screen at the appropriate times.
 Please keep in mind that the video image that will ultimately appear on student’s computer screens is quite small.
 If you put too much on a PowerPoint slide, the detail may be lost in the streaming version.
 An easy work-around is to make the PowerPoint slides available on the course website, so that students can follow along as they watch the webcast.
-Please be aware that if you choose to not restrict your webcasts, the general public will be able to view your lectures.
 Pay particular attention to the use of copyrighted materials in your lectures.
 If the use of copyrighted materials cannot be avoided, please inform the camera operator ahead of time.
 As with any class, please plan to arrive early to allow sufficient time to connect your laptop to the projection system.

 Can I use the chalkboard/whiteboard?

 Yes.
 The operator in the booth will follow the action during your class.
 If you use the chalkboard, he or she will ensure that a clear shot of what you have written is held on the screen long enough for students to read and copy it down.
 Please keep in mind that the video image that will ultimately appear on student’s computer screen is quite small.
 If you limit the length of the lines you write, the camera will be able to frame what you have written and make it appear bigger on the screen.
 An effective strategy is to divide the board into a number of narrow sections.
 If you plan to make extensive use of the board, please consult with the camera operator.

 Will students be able to watch the online version of the lecture while it is happening?